nenxuto/crispy-broccoli/README.md

-# crispy-broccoli
+# Crispy Broccoli

-A focused command-line tool that scans a selected file and extracts embedded strings from Golang PE files.
+A command line tool built with Bubbletea that scans a selected file and extracts embedded strings from Golang PE files.

 What it does